Table of Contents:

 Did you know Edinburgh has two castles?
-Barony House, 5 Star Guest House / B&B in Edinburgh is located halfway between Craigmillar Castle and Edinburgh Castle on Edinburgh’s southside and very close to Arthur’s Seat.
-NO Craigmillar Castle is NOT Edinburgh Castle’s frumpier ugly sister.
+Barony House, 5 Star Guest House / B&B in Edinburgh is located halfway between Craigmillar to our south and Edinburgh to our north.
+We are on Edinburgh’s southside and very close to Arthur’s Seat.
+NO this castle from Outlander is NOT Edinburgh Castle’s frumpier ugly sister.
 No, she is our little gem hidden in plain sight:

 You won’t find hordes of tourists here!
 Tour companies do not like to visit because there is not enough parking for the buses.
-Craigmillar Castle Edinburgh remains one of the city’s best kept local secrets!
+Castle in Edinburgh Craigmillar, remains one of the city’s best kept local secrets!
 When you stay with us at Barony House, we will be sure to help you see it.
+Craigmillar Castle Cpening times are on their website however, expect it to be open during normal business hours.

-Craigmillar Castle Edinburgh wins the status of being Scotland’s most pristine castle ruin mainly due to it being the most recently “lived in full time” Castle in Scotland.
+This Castle wins the status of being Scotland’s most pristine castle ruin mainly due to it being the most recently “lived in full time” Castle in Scotland.

-Craigmillar Castle Edinburgh really gives you a sense of the past as you are free to explore all the nooks and crannies.
+The Castle really gives you a sense of the past as you are free to explore all the nooks and crannies.
 There are also incredible views from the top.
 This is definitely NOT a fake commericalised “Disneyland” experience, this is a real journey back in time.

-A couple of times in history, Mary Queen of Scots lived here and the secret pact: the “Craigmillar Bond” to murder Mary’s husband behind her back was concieved right here.
+A couple of times in history, Mary Queen of Scots lived here and the secret pact: the “Craigmillar Bond” to murder Mary’s husband behind her back was conceived right here.
 Edinburgh Castle was too high profile a place to plot something so sinister!
 A truly unique experience in the UK’s second most visited city.
+How to get to Craigmillar Castle?
+The Castle Map can be downloaded using the image below:

 Our location is just one quick bus ride from the bus stop right outside!

-Ancient yew trees of longevity and rebirth at the entry:
+Ancient yew trees of longevity and rebirth – a very Craigmillar Castle Outlander entrance:

-Tips: One of the most enjoyable aspects of this castle is being able to explore so many areas, some of which are in surprisngly good shape.
 Come prepared!
-Wear good shoes, wear an all weather jacket and be carefull not to get lost.
+Wear good shoes, wear an all weather jacket and be careful not to get lost.
 The ruin is so expansive, it is easy to lose yourself within its walls.

 1 April to 30 September: